Is it wise to move the balance of a higher interest rate credit card to another card at a lower rate? What are the pitfalls?

 Most card issuers put your new purchase debt at the back of the queue when allocating your monthly repayments thus ensuring they're the last debts to be paid.
 It means your purchase debt keeps growing at a high interest rate until your balance transfer is paid off, which rather defeats the object of switching!

 I agree with Harry 100% on this and right now is also a bad time to be transferring balances or even attempting for a new card because of of the economy downturn.
 It could seriously affect your credit score by applying for new cards because most credit card issuers are on high alert right now being they are next in line for the same problems as the mortgage companies.
-Just stick with your current cards and request lower interest rates because of your good payment history.
-They want and need your good payments now more than ever and will most likely bend over backwards for you!

 I have transferred balances for the short time and saved on interest.
 I have also transferred from a high interest loan at a bank to the credit card, and then transfered back to the bank line of credit when the credit card upped its rate.
 You really have to pay attention to what you are doing, if there are any transfer changes and so on.
 Get all the details.